 Relationships are hard.
 Even the best relationships require understanding, dedication, and hard work.
-We’re taught to read, to do math, and even how to have sex in school.
+We’re taught to read, to do math, and even how to have sex in school (remember the banana and the condom?).
 But nowhere, not in school or at home, are we ever taught how to have relationships.

 But without a guide, our only way to understand relationships is to look at the examples set by others around us.
 Our parents, grandparents, aunts and uncles, and our friends’ parents as we grow up.
 Other teens as we begin navigating the world of dating, self-exploration, and friendship.
 Other young, married couples with families as we start our own families.